jssteinberg/some-makeup/src/routes/wip/yet-another-fix-css.md

 }
 ```

-This ruleset removes a block-end space for these elements that disrupts layouts.
+This ruleset removes a block-end space for these elements that (can when `display` is changed for some of these) disrupt layouts.

 ---